ghendersonnc/x86-suffer/README.md

 Nothing is commented :)

-I made this on a 64-bit Ubuntu 20.04 VM
+I made this on a 64-bit Ubuntu 20.04 VM.
+Program is 32-bit

 ## assemble and run